pascalw/pragma/README.md

 * WYSIWYG editor for text notes.
 * Code editor with syntax highlighting for code snippets.

+## Public demo

+A demo instance is available at [pragma-demo.pascalw.me](https://pragma-demo.pascalw.me).
+Data in this instance is reset every 24 hours.

+## Hosting

+Pragma is designed to be hosted on a server and accessed via your webbrowser.
+Instructions are available for hosting on [Linux](./docs/hosting-linux.md) and [Docker](./docs/hosting-docker.md).

 ## Roadmap

 - [ ] Keyboard shortcuts.